-It’s said that rats introduced accidentally onto the island are responsible for the loss of tens of millions of ground-nesting bird’s eggs and chicks over the years.
-An eradication program, the largest of its kind in the world, is currently underway to resolve this terrible problem.
+It’s said that rats, introduced accidentally onto the island are responsible for the loss of tens of millions of ground-nesting bird’s eggs and chicks over the years.

 Here’s a photo made on a relatively short walk between the atmospheric Salisbury Plain and the Grace Glacier.
 I love how the low lying cloud seems to hover over the mountain tops.